libgdx/libgdx.github.io/_pages/dev/-contributing/natives.md

 To do this we use [GitHub Actions](https://github.com/libgdx/libgdx/actions), which compiles the Windows, Linux and Android natives on a Linux host and the macOS and iOS natives on a mac host.
 If you are interested in the behind-the-scenes stuff, you should take a look at the [gdx-jnigen project](https://github.com/libgdx/gdx-jnigen).

-Please note that the information below may be outdated.
+Please note that the information below may not be up to date.
 If you are interested in building libGDX's natives yourself, be sure to check out our actual [build configuration](https://github.com/libgdx/libgdx/blob/master/.github/workflows/build-publish.yml) on GitHub.
-{: .notice--danger}
+{: .notice--info}

 # Linux host
 What you need: